 The Synod today covers all of Pennsylvania, all of West Virginia except for the eastern panhandle, and the counties of eastern Ohio (with West Virginia’s northern panhandle) generally known as the Upper Ohio Valley.

-Local proximity issues had also resulted in one New York congregation and two in Maryland being included in the synod’s numbers.
+Local proximity issues have also resulted in congregations in New York and Maryland being included in the synod’s numbers.
 Our current 16 presbyteries make up the Synod of the Trinity, and these “mid council offices” serve 1,079 churches and 151,627 Presbyterians, making the Synod of the Trinity not only the oldest but also one of the largest in the Presbyterian Church (U.S.A.).